pedorich-n/spark-playground/README.md

 ### Possible improvements
 - Move to https://github.com/clulab/processors or other Scala wrapper for CoreNLP
+- Detect language with something like https://github.com/optimaize/language-detector or https://github.com/shuyo/language-detection
-- Lemmatizer for non English languages.
+- Lemmatizer for non-English languages.
 Possible tools:
   - https://github.com/languagetool-org/languagetool
   - ElasticSearch
 - Get rid of NotSerializableException from Pipeline somehow